Trump to play defense in Pennsylvania ahead of special election

-WASHINGTON — President Donald Trump is making his first foray into 2018 elections Thursday with a visit to a Western Pennsylvania congressional district on behalf of the Republican vying to replace former GOP Rep. Tim Murphy, who resigned in scandal last October.
+WASHINGTON — President Donald Trump is making his first foray into the 2018 elections on Thursday with a visit to a western Pennsylvania congressional district on behalf of the Republican vying to replace former GOP Rep. Tim Murphy, who resigned in scandal last October.

 Though Trump's event is not officially a political one, it's an early sign of the stepped-up political involvement the White House has promised GOP officials ahead of November's midterm elections, where Democrats hope an anti-Trump wave will put them in power on Capitol Hill.
-Republicans, meanwhile, are taking nothing for granted ahead of the March 13 special election in Pennsylvania's 18th Congressional District.
+Republicans, meanwhile, are taking nothing for granted heading into the March 13 special election in Pennsylvania's 18th Congressional District.

 The 18th District is overwhelmingly white and largely rural, and consistently votes Republican — Trump won it by nearly 20 percentage points in 2016.
 But feeling the wind in their faces after losses in Alabama and Virginia, national Republicans are sending the cavalry to support their candidate, state Rep. Rick Saccone.

-Trump will speak on the economy at a heavy equipment dealer in Coraopolis, just outside Pittsburgh, Thursday, and Vice President Mike Pence is expected to campaign for Saccone at a later date.
+Trump will speak on the economy on Thursday at a heavy equipment dealer in Coraopolis, just outside Pittsburgh, and Vice President Mike Pence is expected to campaign for Saccone at a later date.

 Outside conservative groups like Ending Spending and pro-Trump 45Committee have poured hundreds of thousands of dollars into the race, while the Congressional Leadership Fund, the super PAC tied to House Speaker Paul Ryan, has opened two field offices in the district with plans to recruit 50 canvassers to knock on 250,000 doors.